MarcusGastaldello/FRICOSIPY/README.rst

 *Note: FRICOSIPY requires a standard rectilinear grid.*

-The '*create_STATIC.py*' utility program can then convert it into NetCDF format.
+The '*create_STATIC.py*' utility program can then convert it into NetCDF format, if required.

     .. code-block:: console